ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 String getLastName();
 }
 {{</ labelled-highlight >}}
-What is the problem here?
+What is a problem here?

 There are no getters and setters in Kotlin.
 You can not write something like ```override get() =...```.
 You should create private properties which obviously do not have generated getters and setters.